News

 • Shamar Joseph

-Even Ravi Bishnoi, LSG’s key spinner, had a disappointing year, only nine wickets in 11 matches at an average of 44.55 and an economy rate of 10.83.
-On the other hand, players like Shamar Joseph, Arshin Kulkarni, and Hangargekar didn’t get a single chance.
+Even Ravi Bishnoi, LSG’s key spinner, had a disappointing year, scalping only nine wickets in 11 matches at an average of 44.55 and an economy rate of 10.83.
+On the other hand, players like Shamar Joseph, Arshin Kulkarni, and Hangargekar didn’t get a chance.

 David Miller